 Consultations are informational and do not constitute clinical assessment or treatment.

+The decision that felt clear earlier becomes harder to access.
+That gap is where most people get stuck.
 This is not a lack of effort.
 It is often a lack of structure that supports reliable application across environments.

 What feels unpredictable often follows a pattern that has not yet been structured.
 Awareness without consistent execution creates repetition.